 - I clarified our Client’s comments and confirmed that Healy Consultants Group had only informed about the payment of the second instalment after the fraud had been discovered.
 For the avoidance of doubt, I recommended we agree a further course of action in writing by email.

 - Our Client sent an email to me requesting to set-up a meeting in their Dubai office.
 I counter proposed a meeting at our Dubai office, to which the Client does not respond.

 Healy Consultants legal safeguards

-- Healy Consultants Group PLC’s IT team performed a comprehensive performance check and breach testing of the internal servers to re-confirm there were no security lapses on our end.
+- Healy Consultants Group’s IT team performed a comprehensive performance check and breach testing of the internal servers to re-confirm there were no security lapses on our end.

 - We also filed an e-complaint with i) Dubai e-crime police and ii) Spanish police regarding the breach and fraudulent emails and bank account.